 Statement about work:

 My creative practice takes two forms, primarily sculpture/installation and drawing.
 In each of these media, consideration of space is paramount.
 The space around things, in-between things, that area called negative space in the vocabulary of visual art language, holds my attention.
-This assumed emptiness seems full to me, I seek to make it visible.
+This assumed emptiness seems full to me, I try to draw attention to.

 Layered into these observations of form and space is an attempt to find metaphor and meaning in a world that seems to have gone haywire.